Yes, but with caution.

 Conclusion

-An ABS light on should not be ignored.
-Even if the brakes continue to work, the safety of the car can be reduced, especially during sudden braking or on slippery surfaces where the anti-lock braking system is critical to maintaining control of the vehicle.
-Without ABS, the risk of wheel lock-up and loss of stability increases, resulting in a longer stopping distance.
+An illuminated ABS warning light indicates that one of your car's most important safety systems is not working.
+Even if the brakes continue to function, the car's safety may be impaired, especially during sudden braking or on slippery surfaces, where the anti-lock braking system is essential for maintaining control.
+Without ABS, the risk of wheel lockup and loss of stability increases, resulting in longer stopping distances.

 The good news is that often the problem is simple and inexpensive to fix, such as a dirty sensor, damaged wiring, or a faulty fuse.
 In many cases, it is not necessary to replace expensive components; it is enough to identify the precise cause to restore proper system operation.